VI. Additional Guidelines for Various Collections

 A2.
 Special Collections

-Special Collections provide an in-house environment to protect and maintain materials that have been determined to have extra-ordinary value to the library.
+Special Collections provides an in-house environment to protect, preserve, and maintain materials that have been determined to have extraordinary value to the library.

 Books which meet one or more of the following criteria shall be considered for inclusion in the Special Collections: